Tube Slider

-Tube Slider is a 2003 racing video game developed by NDcube and published exclusively in North America by NEC Interchannel for the GameCube.
-A Japanese release was planned but canceled for unknown reasons.
+Tube Slider is a 2003 racing video game developed by NDcube and published by NEC Interchannel for the GameCube.
+It was released only in North America; a Japanese release was planned but canceled for unknown reasons.
 The game takes place on Earth in the middle of the 21st century, where a new sport based around tube sliding was born out of people's desire for speed and competition, after hydrogen-based energy replaced fossil fuels in motorsports.
 The player can choose between one of eight futuristic formula vehicles, each one varying in terms of performance, and race against computer-controlled opponents across ten tracks divided into three sessions.

 NDcube, a subsidiary of Nintendo that previously worked on F-Zero: Maximum Velocity for Game Boy Advance, originally pitched Tube Slider as an entry in the F-Zero franchise but it was later reworked into a stand-alone game.
 The team aimed to capture the experience of racing down an enclosed tube course, which gave them the ability to design futuristic and complex track structures not found in typical racing games, with the staff conducting research on race tracks and roller coasters during development.
 Japanese animation studio Studio 4°C were responsible for the game's vehicle designs.
 The soundtrack was scored by Mitsuteru Furukawa, who also worked on Maximum Velocity.
 It garnered mixed reception from critics.